-- The rate of customs duty and excise has at times been eroded by inflation, and then subject to periodical increases well above inflation (see Section 13.6).
+- The rate of customs duty and excise has at times not been increased above inflation and at other times has been subject to increases well above inflation (see Section 13.6).

-- Declining use of tobacco among the population, both in terms of smoking rates and the amount consumed among those who do smoke (see Chapter 1 and Chapter 2), due to the combined impact of increased costliness, awareness about health risks, declining social acceptability of smoking, campaigns encouraging quitting, improved treatments for tobacco dependence, and greatly reduced opportunities for smoking.
+- Consumption of tobacco is affected both by the number of people who smoke—see Chapter 1) and the amounts of tobacco they consume (see Chapter 2).
+These in turn are affected by the combined impact of costliness, awareness about health risks, declining social acceptability of smoking, campaigns encouraging quitting, improved treatments for tobacco dependence, greatly reduced opportunities for smoking as well as use of other nicotine products.

-- Levels of use of illicit tobacco—tobacco on which required customs or excise duty has not been paid may also vary over time (See InDepth 13A).
+- Levels of use of untaxed tobacco—tobacco on which required customs or excise duty has not been paid—also vary over time (See InDepth 13A).

 In Australia, federal revenue from tobacco excise and customs duty has been collected since 1901, and state and territory governments collected revenue between 1974 and 1997 (and received tobacco revenue replacement grants from the federal Government between 1998 and 2001).
 Major structural changes to the revenue collected by federal and states and territory governments have occurred over time, in addition to changes to the rate of excise—see Section 13.6: What tobacco taxes apply in Australia?
-Further, tobacco taxes have been collected both as revenue from excise on locally manufactured products (until 2016, when local manufacturing ceased) and customs duty on imported products, and from 2001, an additional 10% goods and services tax (GST) on the sale price of tobacco.
+Tobacco taxes have been collected both as revenue from excise on locally manufactured products (until 2016, when local manufacturing ceased) and customs duty on imported products.
+From 2001, an additional 10% goods and services tax (GST) was included on the sale price of tobacco.
 Data on excise, customs duty, and GST revenue are presented here where available.

 13.7.1 Total state and territory revenue from 2001

-Table 13.7.1 shows total revenue from tobacco products from 2000–01 to 2022–23, including revenue projections to 2027.
-Total federal revenue from excise and customs duty is presented, although over this time an increasing proportion of federal revenue has been in the form of customs duty, with all tobacco products being sold in Australia being imported since 2016—see Section 10.3.2.
+Table 13.7.1 shows total revenue from tobacco products from 2000–01 to 2023–24, and revenue projections from 2024-25 to 2026-27.
+Total federal revenue from excise and customs duty is presented, although over this time an increasing proportion of federal revenue has been in the form of customs duty, with all tobacco products being sold in Australia being imported since 2016—see Section 10.3.

 Estimated total revenue from the GST on tobacco products is also set out in Table 13.7.1.
 From July 2001 under the new tax system tobacco replacement payments to states and territories ceased, and all federal excise duty on tobacco products was retained by the federal government.
-All revenue from the GST—which applies to almost all goods and services in Australia apart from fresh food—has been distributed to the states in line with the terms of the Intergovernmental Agreement.
-1 Revenue from the GST on tobacco products is not reported separately from other GST revenue.
-It can only can be roughly estimated based on ABS estimates of household expenditure on tobacco which are in turn estimates based on customs clearances, retail survey data and incomplete sales data provided to the ABS by large retail outlets.
-The proportion of revenue going to each state and territory is adjusted for various demographic and economic factors as per the Intergovernmental Agreement, 1 spelled out in detail each year in Part IV of the Federal Financial Relations sections of Final Budget Outcome reports.
-2
+All revenue from the GST—which applies to almost all goods and services in Australia apart from fresh food—has been distributed to the states and territories in line with the terms of the Intergovernmental Agreement.1 Revenue from the GST on tobacco products is not reported separately from other GST revenue.
+It can only be roughly estimated based on ABS estimates of household expenditure on tobacco which are in turn estimates based on customs clearances, retail survey data and incomplete sales data provided to the ABS by large retail outlets.
+The proportion of revenue going to each state and territory is adjusted for various demographic and economic factors as per the Intergovernmental Agreement,1 spelled out in detail each year in Part IV of the Federal Financial Relations sections of Final Budget Outcome reports.2

 The data on revenue from excise and customs duty provided in Table 13.7.1 along with estimates of GST revenue from the sale of cigarettes and other tobacco products since 2000–01 represent total tax revenue from sales of tobacco products in Australia.
 In real terms, the total tax revenue from tobacco products increased by 38% from 2000–01 to 2022–23.
-Total tax revenue from tobacco products peaked in 2020.
-In real terms, tobacco tax revenue was about the same in 2024 as in 2016.
+Total tax revenue from tobacco products peaked at $16,270 in 2020 but note that this was a highly atypical year.
+In 2019–20 reforms were introduced to reduce illicit tobacco that bought forward the point at which tobacco customs duty had to be paid to the Government.
+Previously, duties were paid when tobacco left warehouses but since these reforms, duty is now paid when it is imported into the country.
+This significantly increased volumes subject to duty in 2020, and then these volumes reduced markedly over the following three years.
+Figure 13.7.1 shows total revenue in current dollars from 2000-01 to 2023-24, depicting the amount of tobacco tax revenue that was estimated in the 2018 federal budget that was attributable to the bringing forward of the payment of customs duty.

 2000-01 to 2002-03: Australian Taxation Office.
 Excise and customs receipts for tobacco products, 1999-2000 to 2005-06, K Lindorff of The Cancer Council Victoria, Editor 2006, ATO: Melbourne, Australia.